by pastor david

 It is then that God’s people move out of the lukewarmness and defeat of the wilderness and into the Canaan Land of victory.
 It is only then that we begin to experience the abundant life Christ came to provide for us (John 10:10).

 The late Dr. Stephen Olford defined revival like this: “Revival is that strange and sovereign work of God in which He visits His own people – restoring, reanimating, and releasing them into the fullness of His blessing”.
 My heart races, as I read these words.
 This is what I want.
 This is what I need.
 No, this is what I must have!

 Will you join me as we beseech God for a real revival – a heaven-sent revival?
-Please pray for God to work in you, your family, and your church to restore, reanimate, and release into us the fullness of His blessing.
+Please pray for God to work among those who attend your church to restore, reanimate, and release into them and yourself the fullness of His blessing.